yuwils/uq_degree_planner/README.md

 Mac and Windows users will require Docker Desktop, while Linux users will require both Docker Engine and Docker Compose.

+Before you build the images, you will need to create a .env file in the root directory and set the values for the mysql password and the Spring Boot mysql environmental variable; an example called .envEXAMPLE has been provided.

 Then run these commmands to build and start the docker containers:

 `docker-compose build`